-The Company's copper projects include the Punitaqui project, located in the Coquimbo region of Chile.
+The Company's copper projects include Punitaqui, located in the Coquimbo region of Chile.

 Cobalt

 The Company's cobalt properties primarily include the Cobalt District Exploration Project in Ontario and Quebec, Canada, as well as mineral claims covering cobalt occurrences in the Blackbird Mining District approximately 30 km west of the town of Salmon, Idaho, USA, among others.